Who We Are

 David Stone is the Network and Information Technology Manager for the Folsom Cordova Unified School District.
 Originally from Pomona, David graduated from Sacramento State University and began his work in local K-12 school districts.
 He served the Natomas Unified School District for 14 years before he found his home at Folsom Cordova Unified in 2013.
 David is well versed in the world of technology and enjoys using his skills to contribute to the exciting technological advances that happen every day in education.
 He also contributes his athletic abilities as a high school track and field coach.
 David’s dedication to service and optimistic attitude make him a great asset to the SECC board.

-The Galt Joint Union High School District is represented on the SECC Board by Amna Javed.
-Learn more about the Galt Joint Union High School District.
+Galt Joint Union High is represented on the SECC Board by Director of Educational Services, Dr. Linda DeWilde.

 Process Theatre, Inc. | Joe Parente